codyngpriest/alx-low_level_programming/0x0F-function_pointers/README.md

 # This is a function that searches for an integer.
 3. A goal is not always meant to be reached, it often serves simply as something to aim at
 # This is a program that performs simple operations.
+4. Most hackers are young because young people tend to be adaptable.
+As long as you remain adaptable, you can always be a good hacker
+# This is a program that prints the opcodes of its own main function.